-4.3 OVERVIEW OF THE "CLASSIC" MODE
+5.3 OVERVIEW OF THE "CLASSIC" MODE

-The "Classic" mode holds 50 synthesis settings, which will allow you to conceive an infinite variety of sounds.
-The knobs and switches associated to these parameters are found regrouped on the panel above the keyboard.
+The "Classic" mode contains 50 synthesis settings, which will allow you to conceive an infinite variety of sounds.
+The knobs and switches associated with these parameters are found regrouped on the panel above the keyboard.